chris6661/orm-e-commerce-13/README.md

  * Express.js

 ## Demo
-Due to the size/length of the videos and deomonstrating the applications full functionality, the demo videos can be found in the assets folder.
+Due to the size/length of the videos and demonstrating the application's full functionality, the demo videos can be found in the assets folder.